Hatha Yoga: The Foundation of All Yoga | Complete Guide

 Conclusion

 At its heart, Hatha Yoga is a practice of balance—between strength and flexibility, activity and rest, effort and ease.
-It invites us to slow down, breathe deeply, and connect with ourselves on every level—physical, mental, emotional, and energetic.
+It invites us to slow down, breathe deeply, and connect with ourselves on every level.

 Explore Related Yoga Styles